 In a 2012 interview, Andre told the Huffington Post, "I rented as many seasons I could get my hands on and did a Space Ghost marathon by myself in my house, just so I could absorb as much Space Ghost as I could."

 And if you think Andre's treatment of celebrities is cruel and unusual, you should really get a load of the gulag torture chamber that is a Space Ghost interview.
 Celebrities were placed in a black room, facing a camera, where an ear speaker would pipe in the dulcet tones of George Lowe (Space Ghost).
-The confused stars (i.e. Willie Nelson) would struggle to form answers about oxygen and their art.
-Not that it mattered, as the interviews were cut up in editing, they were made to look like flummoxed and often psychotic fools, locked in an antagonistic back and forth with the erstwhile ghost and his Mantis bandleader.
+The confused stars (for example, Willie Nelson) would struggle to form answers about oxygen and their art.
+Not that it mattered, as the interviews were cut up in editing, they were made to look like flummoxed and often psychotic fools, locked in an antagonistic back-and-forth with the erstwhile ghost and his Mantis bandleader.

-Andre is great at terrifying his guests, but in Coast to Coast you'd see the looming existential crises fall upon them.
+Andre is great at terrifying his guests, but in Coast to Coast, you'd see the looming existential crises fall upon them.
 It's a Samuel Beckett play meets E!
 News.
-The show was basically saying, "Your star will fall, you will be nothing, you know this because you are here" and in that daunting realisation was great and agitating TV.
+The show was basically saying, "Your star will fall, you will be nothing, you know this because you are here," and in that daunting, realization was great and agitating TV.